fonfalleh/playin/Plan.md

 Perhaps just fix some middleware/webapp instead.
 Probably the easiest approach.

 Docker image for 10 built on temurin 25!
 Woo! :)

+# 2026-06-28~

+Progress on solr 10 and querying using solrj instead.
+Using javalin as middleware to avoid having to config cors inside of solr, will simplify some things Also put lilypond image generation in javalin.
+TODO it's actually super slow, but all time is spent in lilypond?
+1,4 sec.
+Perhaps try something more clever?